Stop Hitting Thin Shots: Effective Strategies & Drills for Improved Golf Shots

 Try again.

-Another concept is to hit shots with your feet completely together, see if that helps you get better contact and then from there work your way out to full stance width.
+Another concept is to hit shots with your feet completely together, see if that helps you get better contact, and then work your way out to full stance width.
 Plenty of great players have a narrower than traditional stance and strike the ball well.

 Final Thoughts

-At this point, you should feel more confident in your ability to solve this thin-shot problem.
+At this point, you should feel more confident in solving this thin-shot problem.

 Work your way down our list step by step and knock off the easier issues first.